top of page

 Recently Azure Managed DevOps Pools (MDP) went into Public Preview.

-I know this for a fact that this new product, which I have been so lucky to be actively involved in and testing alongside PMs, Engineers, and fellow MVPs for several months now with a great success, will revolutionize the deployment of infrastructure and applications in Azure, especially when it comes to private networking, secure environments and demand for high performance agents at a lower cost.
+I know for a fact that this new product, which I have been so lucky to be actively involved in and testing alongside PMs, Engineers, and fellow MVPs for several months now with great success, will revolutionize the deployment of infrastructure and applications in Azure, especially when it comes to private networking, secure environments and demand for high-performance agents at a lower cost.

-Remember the "Old" and almost the only way of having a Scalable Self-Hosted Agents that has connection towards your private network the "good" and the "bad" Azure Virtual Machine Scale Set agent pools (VMSS)!?
+Remember the “Old” and almost the only way of having Scalable Self-Hosted Agents that have a connection to your private network the “good” and the “bad” Azure Virtual Machine Scale Set agent pools (VMSS)!?

 Introducing Azure Managed DevOps Pools.